aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/pregnancy/apotropaic-ward-for-the-protection-of-pregnant-women-and-infants-against-lilith-and-her-minions.html.md

 <div class="english">
 And Eliyahu haNavi (<em>z"l</em>) answered and said to her:
-“Lo, I adjure thee and all your gang, in the name of YHVH Elohei Yisrael, by the gematria of 613,[foot]the figure of 613 is the gematriac sum of 'YHVH Elohei Yisrael,' and the number of obligatory and prohibitory commandments in the Torah according to Jewish tradition.[/foot]
+“Lo, I adjure thee and all your gang, in the name of YHVH Elohei Yisrael, by the gematria of 613,[foot]the figure of 613 is the gematria for 'YHVH Elohei Yisrael,' and the traditionally enumerated number of obligatory and prohibitory commandments in the Torah. --ANV after Montgomery[/foot]
 Avraham, Yitsḥaq and Yaaqov,
 and in the name of his holy Shekhinah, and in the name of the ten holy <em>Serafim</em>, the <em>Ofanim</em> and the <em>Ḥayot haḳodesh</em>[foot]lit., the wheels and the sacred creatures or the wild creatures.
 Likely a reference to the sphere of the cosmos and its zodiacal constellations, as living cosmic or "angelic" entities. --ANV[/foot] and the [Five] Books of the Torah,[foot]Here, Gottheil's transcription before Montgomery reads <span class="hebrew">ועשרה ספרי תורה</span> and he does his best to provide an explanation.
 "The 10 Books of the Law are the double of the Pentateuch; cf. the Eighth Book of Moses in the Leyden MS. which Dieterich has published at the end of his <em>Abraxas</em>."
-The simpler answer is that this is an error, either in the original or in Gottheil's transcription, and so we do not need to resort to what might be a fantastic reference to gnostic pseudepigrapha including undiscovered 9th and 10th books of Moses.[/foot] and by the might of Elohei Tsevaot (<em>b"h</em>) – that you come not, you nor your gang to injure this woman
+The simpler answer is that this is an error, either in the original or in Gottheil's transcription, and so we do not need to resort to what might be a fantastic reference to gnostic pseudepigrapha including undiscovered 9th and 10th books of Moses. --ANV[/foot] and by the might of Elohei Tsevaot (<em>b"h</em>) – that you come not, you nor your gang to injure this woman